TIPS: Travel Rewards Credit Cards

 9. FLEXIBILITY TO BOOK ON ANY SITE, AND REDEEM AFTER

 This is a BIG ONE to consider, as insurance that comes with your travel rewards card can include everything from personal Travel Medical Insurance to Collision Waiver Insurance for Car Rentals.
 Here’s where it really pays to READ THE FINE PRINT in the Benefits Document before you decide if this is the card for you, or even after you’ve selected your card.
 Many people forget or don’t realize that they are already covered with their card for many types of insurance, and they end up buying additional insurance for no reason.
+Now, more than ever, with the recent Covid pandemic, it’s important to know what is included in your coverage and what is not.

 NOTE: Make sure you read the benefits document and understand the requirements for being covered with whatever insurance is ‘included’.
 For example, many cards require your entire purchase to be made on the credit card before the medical/flight/etc is actually covered.
 Or it may only apply for trips of no more than 21 days, for example.